A Kenya Safari: The Ultimate Family Adventure for First-Timers

 Transform your Kenya safari into a learning adventure:

-- Photography challenges: Create scavenger hunts for specific animals or behaviors
+• Photography challenges: Create scavenger hunts for specific animals or behaviours

-- Conservation discussions: Talk about what lodges and parks do to protect wildlife
+• Conservation discussions: Talk about what lodges and parks do to protect wildlife — our ethical safari guide is a useful starting point

 Conclusion: Your Kenya Safari Awaits